 At today’s home prices, a down payment in Dallas might cost:

-The City of Dallas has two down payment assistance programs.
+The City of Dallas has a down payment assistance program called DHAP.
 The amount you get depends on your needs, and in most areas is capped at $50,000.
 To qualify for home buyer aid in Dallas, you must have a household income of no higher than 80% of the area’s median income.

 The website says, “The assistance is a second lien as a forgivable deferred loan.
 Loan terms are interest-free with no monthly payments, prorated annually based on the affordability period (residency term of the loan).
 Partial repayment is due upon sale, lease, transfer or other disposition of the property.”

 That’s more vague than Houston and San Antonio’s offerings, but you can call (214) 670-3644 to get a clearer idea of what’s offered.
 Or, talk to your loan officer about what local aid you might qualify for.

 Let us help find the right mortgage for your first home in Dallas.
 Start here

 Where to find home buying help in Texas

 All the organizations we’ve listed above should provide advice freely to any first-time home buyer in Texas.
 In addition to our selection, the U.S. Department of Housing and Urban Development (HUD)6 provides a list of city- and county-specific programs across Texas.

 - Texas State Affordable Housing Corporation loans (TSAHC) and its home purchase price limits

 - Home Sweet Texas Home Loan Program